danielmocan/react-training/06-testing-react-apps.md

 An important benefit of decoupling from the actual DOM implementation and working at a higher level of abstraction in JavaScript is that we can easily test React components.
 If you think about it, a component is not radically different than an object or a function, gets some inputs, performs some actions and returns a value (JSX in this case).

 ## Jest
-Is a testing framework that its easy to setup and use.
+Since it was lanched a few years back, jest has become one of the most used testing framework, because its easy to use and setup, and has a lot of features already included in the frameworks so is not need to ad other plugins.
+But on ther other side is flexible and you can use it in combination with other testing utilities.

 Jest has included:
 * assertions
 * mocks
 * spies
 * stubs
-* code coverage ( out of the box )
+* code coverage

 **Code sample**
 ```javascript